-As an adult, freedom took on another meaning.
+As I grew to adulthood freedom took on another meaning.
 It was a national right.
-I celebrated freedom on Independence Day, the federal holiday - in the United States - that celebrates the adoption of the Declaration of the Independence on July 4th, 1776.
-It was freedom from oppressive government – living in a free land.
-Politics aside, living in a free land doesn't guarantee freedom.
+I celebrated freedom on Independence Day, the federal holiday that celebrates the adoption of the Declaration of the Independence on July 4th, 1776.
+It was freedom from oppressive government.
+We celebrate living in a free land, although we still pay taxes and follow the rules and regulations of the country.
+Living in a free land doesn't necessarily guarantee freedom.
 We all live under the power of another, whether it is a new government or our own nature.

 Being controlled by a sinful nature is very much like physical slavery.
-Those under its oppressive power are not free to move about of their own free will, to speak or even to think as God intended.
+We find ourselves unable to break a bad habit - such as gossip, anger, or gluttony.
+We may be drawn to sexual immorality, or untruthfulness.
+Those under sin's oppressive power are not free to move about of their own free will, to speak or even to think as God intended.
 Sin deludes, deceives, and controls lives.
-Those who are under sin's power are fooled into believing that they are free to do as they choose, while being pulled deeper into sin.
+Those who are under sin's control are fooled into believing they have the freedom to do as they choose, while in reality they are being pulled deeper into sin.
 Sin clouds our minds, contaminates our feelings, and enslaves us.
 The only remedy is the saving grace of God, who provides spiritual freedom.

 Belief begins with knowing who Jesus is.
 Salvation comes not by intellectual knowledge such as by reading about the historical Jesus - but from a vital personal relationship with him.
 It continues with a commitment to the truth He revealed.
 That truth produces true freedom.

 "Then you will know the truth, and the truth will set you free."
 John 8:32 ESV

 Freedom has little to do with political or national affiliation, so we don't look at our physical circumstances to find it.
 True freedom comes from knowing Jesus Christ and having that personal relationship with him.
 It is being saved by the grace of Jesus Christ.